 Spanning the Saale River at the Mansfelder Strasse, there are three crossings located within 60 meters of each other.
 The oldest span is a polygonal Warren pony truss with riveted connections that used to serve streetcar and vehicular traffic.
 Yet because of its structural obliqueness- too narrow and too light to support traffic- a vehicular crossing to the north was built in the early 1990s, which was followed by a separate streetcar crossing to the south a decade later.
 The truss span was later converted to pedestrian use by strenthening the trusses and adding a concrete and brick deck.
 An economic and interesting way to preserve a piece of history.

 Apart from the Hafenbahn, Giebichenstein, and Mühlentor Bridges, the Peissnitz Bridge is one of the crown jewels as far as Halle’s bridges are concerned.
 Spanning the Saale River at Peissnitz Island, carrying the street carrying the same name, the bridge is one of the most ornamental of bridges, for the 1898 structure features a cantilever Pratt truss design, with ornamental towers supporting street lights, and red quarry stone arch approach spans, presenting its grey and red colors which are typical colors of the city.
 When built in 1898, the bridge was the only toll bridge in the city, as money was collected for people wanting to cross the bridge and enter Peissnitz Island.
 This was discontinued in 1921 and the bridge has operated as a free bridge ever since.
 The bridge is 103 meters long, 70 meters of which represent the main span.
 Despite sustaining damage during World War II, it was rebuilt in 1946 and was eventually converted to a pedestrian and bike crossing, which remains that way to this day.
-The Peissnitz Bridge is the only way in and out of the island which houses a vehicle museum complex and the island mini-train.
-Another bridge spanning the Wild Saale west of the bridge at Weinberg, known as the Elisabeth Bridge, a suspension bridge built in 1913, has been closed to traffic since 2011 and plans are in the making to tear it down and replace it.
+The Peissnitz Bridge, located on the east end, is one of three bridges that provide access to the island, along with Schwanenbrücke and another bridge at the west end.
+The latter, built in the 1900s, was recently replaced with a steel truss bridge in 2013.

 This bridge and neighboring Giebichenstein Castle on the lime cliffs of the Saale River go together like bread and butter.
 The three-span concrete arch bridge is the fourth crossing at this site, being built in 1928 replacing a steel Parker through truss bridge, whose predecessors included a pontoon bridge, ferry and a covered bridge.
 The bridge is 261 meters long, 60 of which consist of the largest arch span.
 The bridge features two sculptures on the south side facing neighboring Peissnitz Bridge, resembling cattle- making the bridge a real treat to see.
 The bridge was renovated in 1995 and again in 2011, but continues to serve vehicular and street car traffic connecting the city center with the western suburb of Krollwitz.